Austin Park at Nocatee in Ponte Vedra

 How old are the homes, and what should I inspect?

 Homes are 12 to 19 years old, which means original roofs, water heaters, and HVAC systems are at or past typical replacement windows on unrenovated houses.
-We scope inspections accordingly and price the capital items into the offer.
+We scope inspections accordingly and price the capital items into the offer, with the four-point and wind-mitigation done early.

 How does Austin Park compare to Nocatee's newer villages?